-The interest in Jesus by some of our new friends has caused us to start an Arabic language service on Sundays.
-Today that service is led by a lay pastor from Iraq and our Muslim friends feel welcome and comfortable coming to the church with questions and needs and some are choosing to follow Jesus and being baptized.
+The interest in Jesus by some of our new friends caused us to start an Arabic language service on Sundays.
+That service was led by a lay pastor from Iraq and our Muslim friends feel welcome and comfortable coming to the church with questions and needs and some are choosing to follow Jesus and being baptized.
 As an outgrowth of this ministry, we’ve help charter a new 501(C)3 organization called the Iraqi Community in Iowa, in order to help meet the needs of this community.

 Our visits took us to the local mosque.
-“How can the Church bless you?”
+“How may the Church bless you?”

 Each Christmas, people in the church want to bless our new friends in the community with Christmas presents and food baskets.

-There was a growing need for clothes among the children and parents that were coming to the church for help.
-So a Clothes Closet was started.
-Today, that Clothes Closet goes “mobile” several times a year with a borrowed trailer that takes the clothes to places in our community where people are in need.
+There was a growing need for clothes among the children and parents that were coming to the church for help: so a Clothes Closet was started.
 Our lobby is full of bins for collecting clothes and household items for anyone in our community that needs help.

-Because of our activity in the community, Zion was approached by the Mizo, an ethnic group from Burma who wanted a church and a pastor to help them.
+Because of our activity in the community, Zion was approached by the Mizo, an ethnic group from Burma, who wanted a church and a pastor to help them.
 Zion obliged and today the 1:00 Sunday Mizo service is vibrant and growing and our Mizo brothers and sisters work side by side with us on projects and cleaning the church, exchanging preachers and choirs, sharing meals and going through life together as one church.
-Today, after about a year of paperwork, we have a Mizo speaking pastor from Burma on staff.

 We have a long tradition of Wednesday night meals at our church.
 Now those meals feed hundreds of people and have provided an avenue for people from our community to come and eat and be known.